joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 ### Customer objections

-1. WWI understands that Azure offers several services with overlapping capabilities- they do not want to spend the time stitching them together to get to the desired analytics solution.
+1. WWI understands that Azure offers several services with overlapping capabilities.
+They do not want to spend the time stitching them together to get to the desired analytics solution.

 2. They have seen demos from competing systems that claim to load massive datasets in seconds.
 Does Azure offer such a solution?